 What the Program Includes

-For most of the 8-month program, students meet in three-hour workshops on Tuesday evenings.
+For most of the 10-month program, students meet in three-hour workshops on Tuesday evenings.
 The majority of our time will be spent workshopping student essays.
-These workshops are led by instructor Ethan Gilsdorf who provides written feedback.
+These workshops are led by instructor Ethan Gilsdorf who, along with each student, provides written feedback.
 Students are expected to read, provide written feedback and discuss their colleagues’ essays.
 The instructor also offers prepared lectures and leads discussion on various elements of the craft of essay writing.
-Each class also typically includes analysis of published essay and impromptu discussions about the essay-writing process, and weekly writing prompts to generate new starts on essays.
+Each class also typically includes analysis of published essays and impromptu discussions about the essay-writing process, and weekly writing prompts to generate new starts on essays.
 Breaks between phases and in the middle of phases provide students with time to write, revise and recharge.
 Informal socializing out of class is encouraged!

-At the end of Phase II and Phase IV, and at other times as needed, students will meet with the instructor individually on mutually agreed-upon dates and times.
-The goal of these meetings is to allow the writer to synthesize the multiple perspectives students have heard at the workshop meetings, identify craft issues, make decisions about revision, identify target publications for their essays, as well as strategize a concrete plan for next steps.
-In addition to these hours, the instructor will be available for informal "office hours" sessions (usually before class), at which students may drop in and discuss their projects as needed.
+Three times over the program, and at other times as needed, students will meet with the instructor individually on mutually agreed-upon dates and times.
+The goal of these meetings is to allow the writer to synthesize the multiple perspectives students have heard at the workshop meetings, identify craft issues, set goals for revision, identify target publications for their essays, as well as strategize a concrete plan for next steps.
+In addition to these hours, the instructor will be available for informal "office hours" sessions to discuss their projects (usually before class), as well as additional feedback on drafts, as needed.

 At least 8 guest speakers — writers and editors—will visit the program to enrich the program with their professional perspectives, giving students a unique opportunity to interact with them and ask questions.
 Established essayists and Essay Incubator alums will offer their advice on writing, revision, and submitting their work.
 Editors at leading journals and magazines will offer inside information on submitting to their publications and the publishing landscape for essays.
-(In the past, writers and editors have included T Kira Madden, Jia Tolentino, Brenda Miller, Dinty Moore, Neema Avashia, Michelle Bowdler, Grace Talusan, Shuchi Saraswat, Theresa Okokon, Dorian Fox, Dennis James Sweeney, Mimi Wong, Patrick Madden, Joey Franklin; editors representing publications such as Ploughshares, Brevity, Catapult, Barrelhouse Books, WBUR Cognoscenti, Agni, Bellingham Review, Fourth Genre, The Offing, and Narratively have visited.)
+In the past, writers and editors have included T Kira Madden, Jia Tolentino, Brenda Miller, Dinty Moore, Neema Avashia, Michelle Bowdler, Grace Talusan, Shuchi Saraswat, Theresa Okokon, Dorian Fox, Dennis James Sweeney, Mimi Wong, Patrick Madden, Joey Franklin; editors representing publications such as Ploughshares, Brevity, Catapult, Barrelhouse Books, WBUR Cognoscenti, Agni, Bellingham Review, Fourth Genre, The Offing, and Narratively have visited.

 Party and reading